Dilvan44/notion-master-calendar/readme.md

 # Notion Master Calendar

-notion-master-calendar is a small application for merging Notion database pages (items) and keeping them in (one-way) sync.
+notion-master-calendar is a small application for merging Notion database pages (items) and keeping them in (one-way) sync in an overview for all your deadlines and appointments.

 ## Installation